sumberg/kex_japan_2018/report/report.md

 ### Scrum

-As previously mentioned, Scrum is one of many frameworks that TODO applies/upholds/maintains(?) the Manifesto for Agile Software Development.
+As previously mentioned, Scrum is one of many frameworks that implements the Manifesto for Agile Software Development.
 The creators Jeff Sutherland and Ken Schwaber define Scrum as the following[@ScrumGuide, p.
 3]:

 > _"Scrum (n): A framework within which people can address
 > complex adaptive problems, while productively and creatively